joelortizsosa/Inverse-Kinematic-Python/Doc/software.md

 * [PyQT4](https://riverbankcomputing.com/software/pyqt/download)
 * Or install [Anaconda](http://continuum.io/downloads)

-Once you have installed all the packages, now you must verify the configuration of the following file:
+Once you have installed all the packages, now you must verify the configuration of the file: **Pyuic4.bat**

-**Pyuic4.bat**